tainacan/tainacan/docs/react-selection-modules.md

 - Shows an `<iframe>` with the collection's items in selection mode
 - Users can manually select/deselect items, even across pages
 - Filters and search are available within the iframe
+- Previously selected IDs from `existingSelectedItems` are checked when the iframe loads
-- Selected items are returned via `onApplySelectedItems`
+- Selected items are returned via `onApplySelectedItems`.
+That list is the current iframe selection (replace, do not concatenate with a previous list).

 ##### Search Query Strategy
 - Shows an `<iframe>` with the collection's items in search mode